 A number plate search in South Africa is a way of how to trace someone by car registration.
 If you are searching for the owner of a certain vehicle license plate.
 You can look at online or offline options.
 Know what the procedures are upfront.
-There are different reasons as to why someone would want to search for a vehicle owners details using their number plates.
+There are a few reasons as to why someone would want to search for a vehicle owners details using their number plates.

 For instance when a motor vehicle accident has occurred people often panic and may fear incrimination.
-Or worry about having to pay out large sums of money without having adequate insurance.
+Or worry about having to pay out large sums of money.
+Because they may not have adequate car insurance cover.

-For this reason some people end up giving fake contact details.
+For this reason some people end up providing fake contact details.
 Make sure you always take down the number plate correctly.
-In case you of fake contact numbers.
+In case of fake contact numbers.

-Another reason for wanting to track the owner of a vehicle is if you have witnessed a serious contravention of the rules of the road.
+Another reason for wanting to track the owner of a vehicle with a number plate search is if you witness a serious contravention of the rules of the road.

 If you spot an obviously drunk driver or see a vehicle owner behaving recklessly.
 Your duty as a responsible citizen would be to take down the number plate and then to report the driver to the authorities.